Leykta/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv betty /tmp/my_first_directory -> moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty -> deletes the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory -> deletes the directory my_first_directory from /tmp/ cd - -> changes the directory to the previous one
+mv betty /tmp/my_first_directory -> moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty -> deletes the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory -> deletes the directory my_first_directory from /tmp/ cd - -> changes the directory to the previous one ls -l ./ ../ /boot/ -> lists the contents of the current directory, the parent of the current director and boot directory